-Interested in other lightweight bunkhouse travel trailers?
+Interested in other lightweight bunkhouse travel trailers or double axle campers?

 Heartland offers you options, though.
 You can remove the upper bunk, creating a small private bedroom with a double bed.
 Thus, this isn’t just a family rig.
 It’s great for traveling couples as well.
 At under 6,000-pounds, this trailer is well within the realm of a half-ton towable.
 The cargo capacity is generous as well: a full 2,500-pounds, speaking to the overbuilt nature of this rig.
 This trailer packs a wealth of features considering its $42,000 MSRP, and we were impressed across the board.